abstools/logreplay/README.md

 # logreplay

-An tool to replay a log file as a series of queries onto an HTTP endpoint.
+A tool to replay a log file as a series of queries onto an HTTP endpoint.

 To run the tool: